 Notwithstanding the foregoing, the District is prohibited from including additional property within the Districts’ boundaries if the property is within the corporate limits of the Town of Monument without express prior consent of the Town of Monument Board of Trustees.

 3. Extraterritorial Service Areas.
-The District (does/does not) anticipate providing services to areas outside of the Initial District Boundaries and Additional Inclusion Areas.
-These areas are depicted at Exhibit A.4.
-(Describe any potential service areas as applicable; delete the prior sentence if there is no intent to provide extraterritorial service) (In the event the option of providing external services is an undetermined potential, reserve that option here)
+The District is currently providing services to areas outside of the District Boundaries.
+These areas are depicted at Exhibit A.3.

 4. Analysis Of Alternatives.
-(Provide justification for creating a new metropolitan district which specifically includes consideration of any practical alternatives for inclusion in one or more existing districts and/or reliance on private financing and/or other reasonable alternatives as may be available).
+There are currently no other governmental entities, including the County, nearby cities or towns, located in the immediate vicinity of the districts that consider it desirable, feasible, or practical to undertake the planning, design, acquisition, construction, installation, relocation, redevelopment, financing, and operations and maintenance of the Public Improvements and related services currently provided by the District.
+This is evidenced by the District being the water and/or waster service provider for several metropolitan districts within and without the District’s boundaries.
+In addition, the District Boundaries are not within boundaries of the City of Colorado Springs or any other municipality as would be necessary to facilitate annexation and provision of municipal services.

 5. Material Modifications/Service Plan Amendment.
-Material modifications of this Service Plan shall, at a minimum, trigger the need for prior approval of the Board of County Commissioners at an advertised public hearing and may require a need for a complete re-submittal of an amended Service Plan along with a hearing before the County’s Planning Commission.
-For the purpose of this Service Plan the following changes shall be considered material modifications:
+Material modifications of this Amended and Restated Service Plan shall, at a minimum, trigger the need for prior approval of the Board of County Commissioners at an advertised public hearing and may require a need for a complete re-submittal of an amended service plan along with a hearing before the County’s Planning Commission.
+For the purpose of this Amended and Restated Service Plan the following changes shall be considered material modifications:

 a.
-Any change in the basic services provided by the District, including the addition of any types of services not authorized by this Service Plan.
+Any change in the basic services provided by the District, including the addition of any types of services not authorized by this Amended and Restated Service Plan.

 b.
 Any other matter which is now, or may in the future, be described as a material modification by the Special District Act.